Family Tree Gift Experience: Research Day

 Does it cover overseas research?

-No. This Gift Experience is suitable for gift recipients researching in Britain, it does not include overseas research including British citizens born overseas.
+No. This Gift Experience is suitable for gift recipients with English, Welsh, and Scottish ancestors, it does not include overseas research including British citizens born overseas.

 (If you or the gift recipient has Scottish origins then you will need to purchase credits at ScotlandsPeople in advance of the day.